-What about health, though?
+What about health aspects?
 Seafood is healthy.
 That much is clear.
 Yet, seafood comes with its risks as well.
 The benefits and risks also vary depending on the type of seafood you choose.

 That brings us to the question of the day – are scallops healthy?
 It’s easy to see how they could be, but are there any hidden concerns?
 Reasons that you should avoid scallops instead?

 To answer those questions, we need to take a close look at the nutrition of scallops, along with the risks and anything else that’s worth thinking about.
 Don’t forget that there are plenty of other options out there too, including crab and shrimp.
 Each of these comes with benefits too.

 Is Scallops Good For Your Health?

 - Scallop Nutrition

 - Farmed Versus Wild Caught Scallops

 Let’s start with nutrition.
 Three ounces of steamed scallops gives you the following nutrient profile.